 2. Then there’s the all-new tail section with split seats that does more justice to the rakish front-end than the previous bike’s rather bland tail.
 However, that triangular LED tail-lamp somehow doesn’t look right with that sharp tail.
 The numberplate and indicator bracket is a neat detail, though.

-all-new aluminium swingarm mimics mainstream supersport design and is the only one of its kind on an Indian motorcycle.
+3. The all-new aluminium swingarm mimics mainstream supersport design and is the only one of its kind on an Indian motorcycle.
 And yes, it looks very cool!
 So does the new five spoke design for the wheels.
 However, that rear tyre hugger/saree guard assembly is just begging to be ripped right off the motorcycle.

 4. Other changes to the aesthetics include a restyled exhaust, restyled side fairing and a darker fairing visor - nice little touches, all of them